Hospitality Resume Sample

 Current Job: Front Desk Receptionist; Embassy Suites by Hilton, Charleston, WV.

-Well-experienced in the hospitality industry with 4 years as Front Desk Receptionist in the best hotels and lodging establishments, I hope to be given the opportunity to welcome the guests of Residence Inn by Marriott as your new Front Desk Officer.
+Well-experienced in the hospitality industry with 4 years as Front Desk Receptionist in the best hotels and lodging establishments, I hope to be given the opportunity to welcome the guests of Residence Inn as your new Front Desk Officer.
 I am bilingual with a proficiency rating of level 9 in Spanish and am quite adept with a number of valuable hospitality-relevant computer programs and I have managed a variety of booking engines.

 - Bachelor Degree – Communications; Mountain State University, 2010.